-I usually describe Singapore as a modern metropolis filled with buildings to my foreign friends, but I only recently found out that there are over 100 farms still operating in Singapore?
+I usually describe Singapore as a modern metropolis filled with buildings to my foreign friends, but did you know that there are over 100 farms still operating in Singapore?
 And that we have some famous nature reserves for birdwatching?
-All these are tucked away in the northwestern corner of Singapore in an area known as Kranji Countryside, a surprisingly rural and green side of Singapore.
-Here is my guide on things to do in Kranji Countryside and what you can expect when you visit.
+All these hidden gems are tucked away in the northwestern corner of Singapore in a rural area known as Kranji Countryside.
+If you are looking for offbeat Singapore, here is my guide on things to do in Kranji Countryside and what you can expect when you visit.

 When I travel, I often marvel at picturesque vistas of rolling hills and endless lakes and lament that we just don’t have that sort of thing in Singapore.
 That’s not completely true though – lately I’ve been doing a little more exploring of my home country and I’m discovering that it has a lot more nature than I ever gave it credit for.
-I also found it a bit ironic that while I’m happy to take a day to hike to some waterfall in Colombia, I am too lazy to take a stroll through the forests right on my doorstep.
+I also found it a bit ironic that while I’m happy to take a day to hike to some waterfall in Colombia, I am too lazy to visit a national park on an island right on my doorstep.

 So if you’re stuck in Singapore without the opportunity to travel, this is a possible day trip or even a weekend staycation that you can do in a place that feels nothing like typical Singapore.
 I know I definitely want to head back again soon.